Hervian/safety-mirror/README.md

 To tackle this the API have annotated all parameters of invocation methods (I.e. both the Fun types and the Delegate types) with various NonNull / NotNull annotations (Remember to activate your IDEs annotation processor and nullness checks).
 Further, all invoke methods of the Delegate object has a null check and will throw a NullPointerException when passing one or more nulls.

+## Future work
+I would like to add functions, events and delegates to the Kotlin programming language, i.e. add some syntactic sugar on top of this library to simplify usage.

 ## Related projects
 * [lambda-factory](https://github.com/Hervian/lambda-factory): a fast alternative to [Reflection](https://docs.oracle.com/javase/9/docs/api/java/lang/reflect/package-summary.html-based) based method invocation.